Is a Nursing Career Right For You?

 Conclusion

-The state BONs usually post a list of a wide variety of approved nursing schools on a website.
-NCSBN has contact information for and links to websites for each state.
-LPN students can check it out as per the required nursing classes and education requirements
+The state BONs usually post a list of a wide variety of approved vs accredited nursing programs on their website.
+NCSBN provides contact information and links to each state’s website.
+LPN students can check these resources to find programs that meet the required classes and quality nursing education standards.